akeyx/ont-hacking/docs/index.md

 # Preface

-There's already a fair number of blog posts etc. documenting how to do this sort of thing but pretty much all of them go through the case of ONT being Huawei and require almost zero config or using some basic settings which don't really work with Nokia ONTs/ONUs so here I'm documenting the full process of replacing such ISP issued device with your own focusing on most important bits like obtaining the right firmware version etc.
+There's already a fair number of blog posts etc. documenting how to do this sort of thing but pretty much all of them go through the case of ONT being Huawei and require almost zero config or using some basic settings which don't really work with Nokia ONTs/ONUs so here I'm documenting the full process of replacing such ISP issued device with your own, focusing on most important bits like obtaining the right firmware version etc.

 I'm not going to be going extensively through basic network setup like how to setup your network to gain access to the actual ONT web interface because if you're reading this you should know this already.